philturk/jhu_software_concepts/module_3/README.md

 - I note that there is no `Other` value in the `us_or_international` column variable of the applicants database table.
 - For Questions 3. and 4. from Part 2 of the assignment, note that bounds were put into place.
 I discuss this in the written assignment.

+2025_06_08: Add Flask application structure with routes and database connection; include CSS and HTML templates for data analysis display.

 Known Bugs and Potential Issues:

 2025_06_06: I am using a local PostgreSQL server.